Get,

 Image Source: freepik.com

-Avocado is almost the wonder food of modern nutrition.
-Packed with antioxidants, good fats, fibre and essential nutrients, avocado is a must for those who have an imbalanced functioning thyroid.
+Avocados are almost the wonder food of modern nutrition.
+Packed with antioxidants, good fats, fibre and essential nutrients, avocado is a good choice for those who have an imbalanced functioning thyroid, to support overall health and wellbeing.

 8. Broccoli